11 Different Types of Owls in Maine

 Share with your friends 🥹!

-Maine is home to a wide variety of wildlife, including many types of owls.
-There are many types of owls in Maine, ranging from the large Great Horned Owl to the tiny Northern Saw-whet Owl.
+Maine has many types of owls, ranging from the large Great Horned Owl to the tiny Northern Saw-whet Owl.

-Each of these species has unique characteristics and behaviors that make them interesting to observe.
+Each species has unique characteristics and behaviors that make them interesting to observe.

 In this blog post, we will discuss the different types of owls in Maine and the habitats they inhabit.

-So if you want to catch a glimpse of some majestic birds of prey, read on to learn more about the various species of owls, you can find in Maine.
+So, if you want to glimpse some majestic birds of prey, read on to learn more about the various species of owls you can find in Maine.

 1. Boreal Owl

-The Boreal Owl is one of the most common types of owls in Maine.
+The boreal owl is one of the most common types of owl in Maine.
 This medium-sized owl typically resides in coniferous or mixed forests and is easily identified by its round head, yellow eyes, and streaky brownish plumage.
-The Boreal Owl has long, broad wings which allow it to fly quickly and silently while hunting.
+It has long, broad wings allow it to fly quickly and silently while hunting.

 This owl is primarily active at night but can sometimes be seen perched on a tree branch during the day.
 The Boreal Owl mainly feeds on small mammals such as voles, mice, shrews, and sometimes even fish.
 In Maine, these owls typically breed between April and June and can produce up to seven eggs per clutch.